campbe13/JS320-2021/09-coop-async/README.md

 1. A "Reset" button to reset the time back to 0.
 1. The time display to show the number of seconds elapsed, rather than the actual time.

+## do it incrementally
+1. Change time display to show the number of seconds elapsed, rather than the actual time. write the code to display the counter as a string hh:mm:ss (see [String padStart](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart) for leading 0s)
+When that is working
+1.  implement the start button, maybe the stop button too When start is working & stop
+1.  continue with the rest

-Here's a few hints for you:
+## Here's a few hints for you:

 You can structure and style the button markup however you like; just make sure you use semantic HTML, with hooks (id, name etc.) to allow you to grab the button references using JavaScript.